Toxicity:

 What if one of the biggest threats to our health and planet is invisible, yet found in our air, food, and water?

-Below, you can download an exec summary of the full report.
-Over eight months, we conducted an extensive analysis, including 50+ interviews with global experts and countless peer-reviewed studies.
-This research definitively shows that the impacts of chemical toxicity are largely underestimated, contributing to increasing cancer rates, declining fertility, and a surge in chronic diseases, alongside ecosystem damage.
+Over eight months, we conducted an extensive analysis, including reviewing countless peer-reviewed studies and 50+ interviews with global experts.
+This research shows that the impacts of chemical toxicity are largely underestimated, contributing to increasing cancer rates, declining fertility, and a surge in chronic diseases, alongside ecosystem damage.

 About Deep Science Ventures